bitly/dablooms/README.md

-Almeida, Baquero, Preguiça, Hutchison published a paper in 2006, on [Scalable Bloom Filters](http://www.sciencedirect.com/science/article/pii/S0020019006003127), which suggested a means of scalable bloom filters by creating essentially a list of bloom filters that act as one large bloom filter.
+Almeida, Baquero, Preguiça, Hutchison published a paper in 2006, on [Scalable Bloom Filters](http://www.sciencedirect.com/science/article/pii/S0020019006003127), which suggested a means of scalable Bloom filters by creating essentially a list of Bloom filters that act as one large Bloom filter.
 When greater capacity is desired, a new filter is added to the list.

 Membership queries are conducted on each filter with the positives